vik-tsyplakov/ReactJS_course/course/README.md

 This is a mini project for React practice at the Ulbi TV course

 Implemented withdrawal of posts from fake API using Axios.
 Implemented on the principle of SPA.
 Page routing is done with react-router-dom.
-Link to deployed application -
+Also implemented pagination Link to deployed application -

 ### `npm start`